stbnrivas/dataModels/specs/Parking/README.md

 Two different entity types are exposed:

-* `StreetParking`.- It represents an area, in a street, which can contain one ore more parking spots.
+* `StreetParking`.- It represents an area, in a street, which can contain one or more parking spots.
 * `ParkingLot` .- It represents a public parking lot (underground or surface) with well defined entrance and exit points.

 Parking data offered come from two different sources: